A Beginner’s Guide to Technical SEO

 HTTPS (Hypertext Transfer Protocol Secure) is a secure protocol that encrypts data transmitted between your website and visitors’ browsers.
 It improves user trust and can also boost your search engine rankings.
 Install an SSL certificate on your website to enable HTTPS.

-Here are additional technical SEO tips and tricks to get the ball rolling for your site.
+Here are additional technical SEO checklist tips and tricks to get the ball rolling for your site.

 Image alt text is descriptive text that describes an image to visually impaired users and search engines.
 It’s also an important SEO factor.
 Use descriptive alt text that accurately reflects the content of the image.